 What does this cost?
 What about insurance?

-Getting a test with Remedy has two simple parts - a quick, 24/7 video visit with a board-certified provider, and then the actual test itself, performed at our drive thru location(s).
+Getting a test with Remedy has two simple parts - a quick, 24/7 video visit with a board-certified provider, and then the actual test itself, most often performed at our drive thru locations.

 Remedy is in-network with most major insurers + Medicare, most of which have publicly committed covering the cost evaluations for suspected COVID-19 coronavirus infection.

 Our lab partners are in-network with most insurers as well, meaning most tests are also partially or fully covered by insurance, with little or no out of pocket expense.
 If you're unsure, you should check with your insurer.
-For uninsured patients, lab costs will vary based on lab partner and are typically between $49-69.
+For individuals paying out of pocket, lab costs will vary based on lab partner and are typically less than $100.

 Is this test FDA approved?